ArdanaLabs/ardana-dollar/endpoint-spec.md

 if the transaction meets security prerequisites, then the newContract is accepted as the `currentContract`, the previous contract must be put into emergencyDisabled mode

-after this process, the old contract can pay funds into the treasury, but not extract funds, receive reward DANA, or mint new DUSD
+after this process, the old contract can pay funds into the treasury, but not extract funds, receive reward DANA, or mint new DUSD ie (the old contract will lose the right to mint or spend)

 ## Section V: Oracle Bot